 PAUL C. REILLY

 Raymond James Financial, Inc., including its subsidiaries and affiliates (collectively “Raymond James” or the “Company”) has adopted this Code of Business Conduct and Ethics (the “Code”) to reflect the core principles embodied in our Mission Statement: providing the highest level of service with integrity; adhering to the spirit and letter of applicable laws and Company policies; respecting and protecting the Company’s resources and relationships; working cooperatively with and supporting our fellow Associates; and giving back to the communities in which we live and work.

 The Code applies to all Associates, managers, financial advisors, officers, and agents (collectively “Associates”) and, to the extent enforceable, independent financial advisors associated with the Company (“Independent Advisors”).
+Given the scope of the Code, the Company reserves the right to share amongst its various affiliates and subsidiaries such information regarding your affiliation, engagement, and/or employment with the Company as the Company may, in its sole discretion, deem appropriate to fully effectuate the purpose of the Code.
 The Code does not apply to members of the Raymond James Board of Directors who are not also Associates of Raymond James.
 Such independent board members are governed by a separate code of ethics.